MTG/IAM-tutorial-ismir22/_sources/indian_art_music/carnatic-music.md

 Manodharma saṅgīta can be translated as ‘music of the imagination’ {cite}`kassebaum_karnatak_2000` referring to the way in which these formats are created on the spot (not fully pre-composed), based on existing materials (phrases) and using structural principles that are acquired by musicians through practice and exposure to the style.

 These formats are typically performed alongside a composition, usually in the same rāga.
-For example, if the composition is a kīrtana in rāga Bhairavi, then the performer would usually open with ālāpana in the same rāga. Ālapana is a creative exploration of the rāga, without lyrics or meter, which is sung using extended vowels and syllables such as ‘ta’, ‘da’, ‘ri’ and ‘na’.
+For example, if the composition is a kīrtana in rāga Bhairavi, then the performer would usually open with ālāpana in the same rāga. Ālāpana is a creative exploration of the rāga, without lyrics or meter, which is sung using extended vowels and syllables such as ‘ta’, ‘da’, ‘ri’ and ‘na’.
 Next the vocalist would perform the kīrtana, including a section of niraval (extemporization on a particular line of sāhitya in the kīrtana, chosen by the performer) and then end with some rounds of kalpanasvara (improvised passages of [sargam](carnatic-svara) syllables in different speeds).
 The tani āvartana is the percussion solo, involving a combination of pre-composed (by the percussionists involved) and improvisational elements.

 ```{figure} ../images/structure_2.png